 Most travellers heading from Sunauli to Pokhara follow the Mahendra Hwy to Narayangarh, then the Prithvi Hwy from Mugling to Pokhara.
 A more interesting route is the dramatic Siddhartha Hwy, which weaves its way north through the dramatic Tinau Gorge towards Pokhara via the scenic mountain village of Tansen.

-For what is Nepal’s major industrial centre and second most-populated city (approximately 170,000 people), Biratnagar is surprisingly low-key.
+For what is Nepal’s major industrial centre and second most-populous city (approximately 260,000 people), Biratnagar is surprisingly low-key.
 Sure, you’ll have to dodge a rickshaw here or there in the town’s centre, but it’s neither as polluted nor swarming with bustling activity as you might expect.

 Sunauli & Bhairawa

 Sunauli is the most popular tourist border crossing between Nepal and India, seeing scores of people on the way south to Varanasi or Delhi, or northwards to Lumbini, Pokhara and Kathmandu.
 There was little damage from the 2015 earthquake and the border crossing was one of the main channels for aid agencies bringing emergency relief to people in the hills.

 Kakarbhitta (Kakarvitta) is the easternmost crossing between India and Nepal, and is just a few hours’ drive from Siliguri and Darjeeling in West Bengal and Gangtok in Sikkim.
 Like Nepal’s other border towns, Kakarbhitta is hot, dusty and, on the border itself, rather stressful.
 Therefore, there isn’t any great reason to linger here other than to break up your journey.

 Koshi Tappu Wildlife Reserve